Cray-HPE/uan-product-stream/docs/portal/developer-portal/installation_prereqs/Prepare_for_UAN_Product_Installation.md

 **VERIFY REQUIRED SOFTWARE FOR UAN INSTALLATION**

-8. Perform [Apply the UAN Patch](#apply_the_uan_patch) to apply any needed patch content for the UAN product.

-    This process must be performed to ensure that the correct UAN release artifacts are deployed.

-9. Unpackage the file.
+8. Unpackage the file.

     ```bash
     ncn-m001# tar zxf uan-PRODUCT_VERSION.tar.gz
     ```

-10. Navigate into the uan-PRODUCT_VERSION/ directory.
+9. Navigate into the uan-PRODUCT_VERSION/ directory.

     ```bash
     ncn-m001# cd uan-PRODUCT_VERSION/
     ```

-11. Run the pre-install goss tests to determine if the system is ready for the UAN product installation.
+10. Run the pre-install goss tests to determine if the system is ready for the UAN product installation.

     This requires that goss is installed on the node running the tests.
 Skip this step to if the automated tests can not be run.